Quick answer

 The statutory tax rate is the published legal rate (e.g., 21% US federal corporate rate).
 The effective tax rate is the actual rate paid, calculated from Tax Expense / EBT.

-They differ because of:
+They differ because of the following factors:

 | Factor | Effect on effective rate |